 For some, all it takes is having another person in the house, though not necessarily in the same room, while others require a co-sleeper in order to get through the night.
 Let’s look at some of the reasons a person could have trouble sleeping alone and what can be done to combat them.

-A common reason people give for being unable to sleep alone is fear (somniphobia).
+A common reason people give for being unable to sleep alone is fear of going to sleep (somniphobia).
 Some are afraid that something will happen during the night, a health event or a nightmare, and they will not have anyone to help them through it.
 Others simply cannot stand to be alone, awake or asleep and require the company of others to feel relaxed.

 If a person generally shares their bed with someone else, they could feel awkward when suddenly sleeping alone.
 This should feel similar to the sleeplessness many experience during their first few nights in a new home or when traveling to a foreign location.
 This is known as the “First Night Effect,” which only allows the right hemisphere of your brain to rest while the left hemisphere stands watch.

 Despite all these obstacles, it is still possible to drift off into Dreamland even while facing these issues.
-Some experts recommend relaxation techniques, such as journaling inner fears, meditation, positive thinking and calming visual thoughts, and other such activities that could ease the mind and alleviate worries.
+Some experts recommend relaxation techniques, such as journaling inner fears, meditation before sleep, positive thinking and calming visual thoughts, and other such activities that could ease the mind and alleviate worries.
 If you struggle to do this on your own, smartphone apps could help guide you through these techniques.